(888) 552-6760 SCHEDULE AN APPOINTMENT

 The two most common biopsy techniques used for performing a soft tissue sarcoma biopsy are: needle biopsy and open surgical biopsy.

-Needle biopsy: For this procedure, your doctor will numb the area of the planned biopsy with a local anesthetic before inserting a needle into the tumor to retrieve a sample of cells.
-A CT or ultrasound scan may be used to help guide the biopsy needle, especially if the lump is not near the surface of your body.
+Needle biopsy: For this procedure, the doctor numbs the area of the planned biopsy with a local anesthetic before inserting a needle into the tumor to retrieve a sample of cells.
+A CT scan or ultrasound scan may be used to help guide the biopsy needle, especially if the lump is not near the surface of the body.
 Since there are so many types of sarcomas, a large “core” needle is used whenever possible, as this allows for a larger tissue sample.
 A needle biopsy may be especially useful for tumors that are hard to reach, such as a retroperitoneal sarcoma (a sarcoma located deep within the abdomen or pelvis) or a sarcoma deep within the thigh.

-Surgical biopsy: Because of the nature of managing sarcomas, an open surgical biopsy is only performed by an experienced surgical oncologist who has worked with sarcomas before.
-This procedure is usually performed under general anesthesia, because the surgeon will remove a relatively large sample of the tumor.
+Surgical biopsy: An open surgical biopsy is only performed by an experienced surgical oncologist who has worked with sarcomas before.
+This procedure is usually performed under general anesthesia, because the surgeon must remove a relatively large sample of the tumor.
 With soft tissue sarcomas, the surgeon must be careful not to disrupt the tumor, as it could cause the cancer cells to spread.
-A surgical biopsy for soft tissue sarcoma takes careful planning, and there are two important steps that your surgeon will take:
+A surgical biopsy for soft tissue sarcoma takes careful planning, and there are two important steps that the surgeon takes:

-• Create a longitudinal (“lengthwise”) incision for extremity tumors.
+• Creating a longitudinal (“lengthwise”) incision for extremity tumors.

-• Place the incision in such a fashion that after the biopsy, the surgical oncologist will be able to completely remove the entire tumor, as well as the previous surgical biopsy scar.
+• Placing the incision in such a fashion that after the biopsy, the surgical oncologist may be able to completely remove the entire tumor, as well as the previous surgical biopsy scar

 Imaging

-PET scan: Because PET scans are very sensitive but don't show much detail, they often are performed in combination with a CT scan (called PET/CT).
+PET scans: Because PET scans are very sensitive but don't show much detail, they often are performed in combination with a CT scan (called PET/CT).

-Ultrasound: Ultrasound may be used to provide information about a tumor or surrounding tissues and organs, and to precisely locate the position of a tumor in order to guide a needle biopsy.
+Ultrasounds: Ultrasound scans may be used to provide information about a tumor or surrounding tissues and organs, and to precisely locate the position of a tumor in order to guide a needle biopsy.

-X-ray: The lungs are a common location for soft tissue sarcomas to metastasize (spread).
-Therefore, an X-ray of the chest may be taken to see if the cancer has spread to the lungs.
+X-rays: The lungs are a common location for soft tissue sarcomas to metastasize (spread).
+Therefore, X-rays of the chest may be taken to see if the cancer has spread to the lungs.

 Laparoscopic procedures

-Laparoscopic ultrasound and laparoscopic biopsies may also be performed by your surgeon to diagnose and stage soft tissue sarcoma.
+Laparoscopic ultrasound and laparoscopic biopsies may also be performed by the surgeon to diagnose and stage soft tissue sarcoma.
 For tumors located within the abdomen, a laparoscopic procedure is sometimes used to diagnose or stage the extent of disease.
-During laparoscopy, your surgical oncologist will make one or more small incisions in the abdomen and insert a video camera and other special surgical instruments.
+During laparoscopy, the surgical oncologist will make one or more small incisions in the abdomen and insert a video camera and other special surgical instruments.

 Next topic: How is soft tissue sarcoma treated?